 I've got something to confess.

 But there's a second reason these statements bother me.
-If we can say they moderately abuse the concept of religion, they severely abuse the concept of a relationship.
+If the concept of religion gets botched, then the concept of a relationship gets worse.
 And here's why.
-If you ever find yourself in a relationship with a man you've never seen, this is a possibility.
+Let's say you're in a relationship with a man you've never seen.
+It's a possibility, anyway.
 Maybe you've heard his voice.
 But if you haven't heard his voice, maybe you've seen the letters he's sent you.
-If a third party is receiving the letters before you and then relaying them to you this is unlikely, but a possibility.
-If someone's relaying information to you that was not actually addressed to you, the relationship begins to get a bit silly.
+If a third party is receiving the letters before you and then relaying them to you this is unlikely, but still possible.
+If someone's relaying information to you that was addressed to somebody else, the relationship begins to get silly.
 If someone has to repeatedly and constantly explain the context of the information, you should be getting suspicious.
 If this information was written to you over two-thousand years ago, it's only fair to say it wasn't actually written to you, or that you might have been dumped since it was.
 If you believe it was written to you two thousand years ago, then maybe you might also equally assert that you have a relationship with Plato.
-If you believe, after reading Plato's works repeatedly and imagining what he might say in various situations, that Plato is speaking to you in your heart and that this constitutes a relationship, then by some kind of a miracle you might end up with a wonderful relationship -- with a psychiatrist.
+If you believe, after reading Plato's works repeatedly and imagining what he might say in various situations, that Plato is speaking to you in your heart and that this constitutes a relationship, then by some kind of a miracle you might end up in a relationship -- with a psychiatrist.

 This being said, if you're going to pretend to have a boyfriend, at least have a picture of him.
 If you're going to be in a religion, be content with saying that you follow God (even if you don't always entirely).
 And since you're probably wondering what I'm going to do about my lie, I'll tell you.
 I'm going to contact the man and tell him, in the kindest way possible, that I'm really not interested in meeting up -- and leave it at that.
 There's nothing worse than being a liar; I intend to keep myself honest from now on.